jcs090218/jcs-profile/content/projects.en.md

 - [tree-sitter-actionscript](https://github.com/jcs090218/tree-sitter-actionscript) (Spring 2021):
 [ActionScript][] grammar for [tree-sitter][].
-[Rileran][] completed the project earlier — [Rileran/tree-sitter-actionscript](https://github.com/Rileran/tree-sitter-actionscript) — thus, there is no need to continue the project any further.
+[Rileran][github/Rileran] completed the project earlier — [Rileran/tree-sitter-actionscript](https://github.com/Rileran/tree-sitter-actionscript) — thus, there is no need to continue the project any further.
-For the record, [Rileran][]'s project takes inspiration from my project!
+For the record, [Rileran][github/Rileran]'s project takes inspiration from my project!
 - [work-time](https://github.com/jcs-legacy/work-time) (Spring 2021):
 How long have you been working?
 I'm uncertain about its current value, as it could potentially be substituted with [wakatime](https://wakatime.com/emacs) and [hammy.el](https://github.com/alphapapa/hammy.el).